RECETOX/RIAssigner/paper/paper.md

 # Summary

 RIAssigner is a software package for the computation of gas chromatographic (GC) retention indices (RIs).
-The package uses matchms [@Huber2020] and pandas [@reback2020pandas] for data IO and among others supports `.msp` as well as tabular (`.csv` & `.tsv`) formats.
+The package uses matchms [@Huber2020] and pandas [@reback2020pandas] for data IO and supports `.msp` as well as tabular (`.csv` & `.tsv`) formats, among others.
-It supports multiple keywords identifying the retention time (RT) and RI columns and support SI units for RT.
+It supports multiple keywords identifying the retention time (RT) and RI information and supports handling SI units for RT.
-The RI can be computed using the method by @VanDenDool:1963 or cubic spline interpolation [@Halang1978] using a reference list containing RT & RI.
+The RI can be computed using non-isothermal Kováts retention-indexing (from temperature programming, using the definition of @VanDenDool:1963) or cubic spline interpolation [@Halang1978] based on a reference dataset containing RT & RI.
-The package is hosted via bioconda [@bioconda] and is available on Galaxy [@galaxy].
+The package is hosted via bioconda [@bioconda] and is accessible to users through the Galaxy ecosystem [@galaxy; @umsa].

 # Statement of need
-The chromatographic properties of capillary columns are very stable, major shifts in retention times are only observed after cutting the column - this is usually done to reduce column bleed in gas chromatography-mass spectrometry (GC-MS)-based experiments.
+The retention behaviour of compounds analyzed on capillary columns is very stable, major shifts in retention times are only observed after cutting the column - this is usually done to reduce column bleed in gas chromatography-mass spectrometry (GC-MS)-based experiments.
 The RI is required to compare the data coming from samples analyzed in experiments using comparable columns of different length or different analytical methods (e.g temperature gradient).
 While the RT of an analyzed compound can differ, the RI is only subject to very small deviations when using a column with similar separation properties, as it is based on a set of standard reference compounds (traditionally an Alkane series) analyzed as part of the experiment.
 An example use case is illustrated in \autoref{fig:main}.